Andreessen Horowitz partners pledge income to charity

-SAN FRANCISCO (Reuters) - In an effort to kickstart more charitable giving around Silicon Valley, the six general partners at venture firm Andreessen Horowitz are pledging to give half of their lifetime income from venture capital activities to charity.
+SAN FRANCISCO, April 25 (Reuters) - In an effort to kickstart more charitable giving around Silicon Valley, the six general partners at venture firm Andreessen Horowitz are pledging to give half of their lifetime income from venture capital activities to charity.

 In addition, the partners plan to donate $1 million immediately to six Silicon Valley nonprofits, ranging from food to youth programs.